 "Good.
 Now wash up.
 Snake'll be in to fetch ya so get it done quick."
-With that said he slammed the door with a loud 'clack,' and Heather turned to the task before her.
+With that said he left, shutting and locking the door with a loud 'clack,' and Heather turned to the task before her.
 The water looked hot and inviting, but she wasn't sure what she should do.
 If she did bathe, he'd sell her to one of those Shiren things, but if she didn't… I'll have to stay here?
-Well, that decision made itself as the steam wafted up, inviting, and as it turned out, the water here really was soothing.
+Well, that decision made itself as the steam wafted up, inviting, and as it turned out, the water was the perfect pick me up.

-The snake tried to swallow his nerves, eyes examining the oversized black wolf who'd snapped.
-Its voice was like venomous sugar, feminine yet sharp, and it boasted a body lighter than a typical male's, so he assumed it was a female, but he knew what power looked like.
-This thing had to be a high-ranking Shiren with that hair almost reaching its feet.
+The snake tried to swallow his nerves, eyes fixed on the oversized, black wolf before him.
+Its voice was slightly high-pitched and its body slighter than a male's, so he assumed it was a female, but he knew a Shiren when he saw one: he knew what power looked like.
+Something was strange about it however.
 This wolf boasted unnaturally pure black fur and almost reptilian amber eyes, as well as misplaced, leathery black wings.
-It's probably got dragon's blood too.
-The wolf yet dragon radiated both beauty and authority, but it was not she, however, who demanded most attention, but the woman who rode on her back.
+It's probably got dragon's blood mixed in.
+Even so, this wolf-bred creature radiated both beauty and authority.
+It was not she, however, who demanded the most attention, but the woman who'd apparently chosen her for a mount.

-This one sat in an ornately decorated saddle, right between those black wings, but even up close snake was unsure if he was seeing a girl or a goddess.
-Her beauty was not something humans should have: flawless, snow-white skin and impeccable grace.
-Long, sleek blonde curls hung down well past her waist, acting as her only form of clothing, yet she carried not the slightest hint of shame.
-Instead, her regal emerald green eyes met directly with his, proud and poised as the majestic moon itself.
-She wore a highly visible diamond and white gold tiara, but had thus far only nodded rather than spoken.
-She simply pursed those red lips while her mount voiced displeasure.
+An ornately decorated saddle had been fixed onto her back, right between her big black wings, and the woman occupying said saddle looked to be an actual goddess.
+Her beauty was not something humans should possess: flawless, snow-white skin and impeccable grace.
+Her sleek blonde hair hung well past her waist, acting as her only form of clothing, yet she carried not the slightest hint of shame.
+Instead, her regal emerald green eyes met directly with his, proud and poised as the majestic moon above, but thus far she hadn't chimed in.
+She simply pursed those thin red lips of hers while her companion voiced their shared displeasure.

-"I apologize," the again Chris-disguised snake sighed, offering a bow to the wolf-mounted beauty, "but that particular product is in the process of cleaning and will soon be sold off.
+"I apologize," the snake sighed, offering a bow to the wolf-mounted beauty, "but that particular product is in the process of being sold to its new owner.
 Only customers are allowed in past this point, and seeing as how wolves have vowed never to buy humans…"

-"That human was not yours to sell to begin with!"
-The wolf snapped, "We know that you idiots kidnapped her from Meren!
-The gall!"
+The half wolf snapped.
+"That human was not yours to sell to begin with!
+You kidnapped her from the care of our ally!"

-"Products can't be kidnapped, only polished and sold," was the snake's smug retort, and the wolfdragon snarled, but the woman atop her spoke up.
+"Products can't be kidnapped, only polished and sold," was the snake's smug retort, and the wolf-dragon snarled, but the woman atop her finally spoke.
 "Calm yourself Mirah."

 Snake found himself arrested by the mere sound of her voice.
 She spoke not as a human, but the goddess she was, so her words were nearly felt rather than heard.
-Stunning green eyes met his own and she addressed him alone.
+Stunning green eyes met with his own, and she addressed him alone.
 "You are an estranged Firebreather, aren't you?"

 "My father once was," admitted the snake, "but he is dead now."

 That perfect face betrayed not a hint of surprise.
 "Killed by his father, no doubt.
 Yet you deal in that same killer's system.
-Only the Firebreather king allows for the sale of intelligent beings like humans.
-Do you not live in shame?"
+Only the Firebreather king allows for the sale of intelligent beings."

 Heather was pruning, but finally satisfied she might just be clean.
-And she'd at first thought it nice Master had left a crisp white bathrobe for her to dry off with, but was then only annoyed that it seemed like this was the only hint of clothing he intended she wear.
+And she'd at first thought it nice Master had left a crisp white bathrobe for her to change into, but was then only annoyed that it seemed like this would be the only hint of clothing he intended she wear.
 There was not even a tie at the front, so Heather had to improvise, using the one from her hair, but still this robe showed off a good deal of her skin, leaving much of her arms, legs and neck clearly exposed.
-"So they're going to sell me."
-Well this is the right way to do it, she bitterly thought, leave it to men to force a girl to wear something so frikkin' revealing!
+"So they wanna sell me…"

 "Isn't that sweet?"
 One of the hooded figures crooned, leaning down to get a good look at Heather.
 "It looks kinda scared."